 Novotel Goa Candolim Hotel – Rooms

-- Room Types: Superior Rooms (King or Twin Beds) • Deluxe King (or Twin) Rooms with Free Wi-Fi • Luxury King (or Twin) Rooms with Free Wi-Fi • Elegance Suites with Shared Airport Transfer and Free Wi-Fi
+- Room Types: Superior Rooms (King or Twin Beds) • Deluxe King (or Twin) Rooms • Luxury King (or Twin) Rooms • Elegance Suites with Shared Airport Transfer • List of all Rooms

 - Smoking Rooms: Smoking is allowed in some rooms.

 - Best Room: So much larger and nicer than the standard rooms, the Elegance Suites feature balconies and separate living areas.
 Extras include yoga lessons and airport transfers.

 - For Families: The management is happy to accommodate families, so ask about squeezing in 1 or 2 extra single beds into the rooms, or book rooms with connecting doors.